Why Redneck Revolt Says Deal With Racism First, Then Economics

 Brett: The major issue is getting them to come out of their bubble of comfort.
 They hear the word “redneck” and they don’t see it through the [same] lens that we do.

 The word redneck has always been used pejoratively, but we don’t see it that way.
 We look at our grandfathers, great-grandfathers, and great-great-grandfathers and understand why they were called rednecks.
-You look back at the Harlem County wars, and those folks would wear bandanas to keep the sun off their necks, and that’s where the term redneck comes from.
+You look back at the Harlan County wars, and those folks would wear bandanas to keep the sun off their necks, and that’s where the term redneck comes from.
 We embrace that term, and say, “Yeah, that’s who we are.
 We’re working-class people who are out in the streets.”

 If you can take the blinders off, you’ll see that … your comfort is still built on a system of White supremacy.
 Your comfort and the things that you’re enjoying are a byproduct of 150 years of working-class struggle.
 If you like the weekends, thank a union man.
 You like your 40-hour work week, you like that there are no kids slaving in textile factories, thank a union worker.